For example, we can get data in Microsoft Excel from a trading platform like thinkorswim using formulas like these:

 We have done all configuration steps:

-You may repeat the steps for any trading platform that supports RTD or DDE and any supported database platform.
+You can repeat the steps for any trading platform that supports RTD or DDE and any supported database platform.

 The downloaded RTD.DB package includes the RTD Databases folder that includes database templates for a range of tested trading platforms.

-You may use these templates to create tables with preconfigured formulas in a couple of minutes.
+You can use these templates to create tables with preconfigured formulas in a couple of minutes.